Third Test, 1948 Ashes series: 10 July: Day Three

-On the third morning, the players were greeted by sunshine, and a large Saturday crowd had arrived from afar to watch proceedings; as a result, the gates were closed by 9:00 in the morning with the ground already filled.
+The weather was sunny on the third morning, and a large Saturday crowd had arrived from afar to watch proceedings; as a result, the gates were closed by 9:00 am with the ground already filled.
 The large gallery again encroached on the playing arena, which was not fenced.
 In the first hour, Australia struggled against the new ball.
 Miller was beaten three times in one over by Bedser before Pollard trapped him for 31, after Australia had added only nine runs in the first hour.
 Four runs later, Bedser removed Morris for 51, leaving Australia 139/5.
 It had been a slow morning for Morris, who took 21 minutes to add to his overnight total and reached his half-century 45 minutes into the day's play, having added only four runs to his overnight score.
 At the same time, Barnes had come out to bat upon Miller's dismissal, despite having collapsed while practising in the nets due to the aftereffects of his rib injury.
 He batted after refusing to stay in hospital and returning to the ground in spite of his bruised and discoloured ribs.
 He made a painful single in 25 minutes of batting before the injury became too much and he had to be taken from the ground with the assistance of Bradman among others, before being sent to hospital to be put under observation.
 Barnes would eventually miss two and a half weeks of cricket.

 Tallon and Loxton added a further 33 before the former was caught behind from Edrich with the score at 172/6.
 Lindwall came into bat with Australia facing the prospect of the follow on.
 He received five consecutive bouncers from Edrich, one of which hit him in the hand and caused visible pain, evoking cheers from the home crowd.
 Loxton and Lindwall added a further 36 before the former was bowled by Pollard, leaving Australia 208/7, still five runs behind the follow-on mark.
 Johnston helped Lindwall advance Australia beyond the follow-on before Bedser removed both.
 Johnston was reprieved in his brief innings when he edged a delivery from Pollard in the direction of Edrich at first slip, but Evans dived across, trying to catch the ball in his right hand.
 The wicket-keeper could not hold on to the ball at full stretch, and the resulting deflection further to the right wrong-footed Edrich, who was moving the other way, and it went past him.
 From second slip, Crapp dived left behind Edrich but the ball landed a few centimetres beyond his fingers.
 However, in the next over Bedser, Johnston edged the ball in the same manner and Crapp caught the ball easily.
 Lindwall was the last man out for 23, while Toshack was unbeaten without scoring.
 Australia were thus bowled out for 221, giving England a lead of 142 runs.
 Bedser and Pollard were the most successful bowlers, taking 4/81 and 3/53 respectively.